-- A. Carried on in a place in the store designated by Management. - B. Held whenever possible during the lunch period; however, if this not practical, - C. During regular working hours.
+- A. Carried on in a place in the store that does not interfere with regular business operations. - B. Held whenever possible during the lunch period; however, if this is not practical,

+- C. During regular working hours.
 Time taken for such an interview in excess of five (5) minutes shall not be on Employer time, unless with the approval of Management. - D. Held at such times as will not interfere with service to the public.